gerph/riscos-presenter/rougol/speaker-notes.md

 # Background
 ## How can I do this?
 (5)

 The next feature of modern development on my list was automated testing.
 This is very closely associated with the process of 'Continuous Integration' and the terms are often used interchangeably.
-The distinction to draw here is between ad-hoc testing, where you test what you think is going to be a problem by hand, and automated testing, where you define tests which are run automatically.
+The distinction to draw here is between ad-hoc testing, where you test what you think is going to be a problem by hand.
+And automated testing, where you define tests which are run automatically.

 - In ad-hoc testing, you essentially sign off that you think it's good enough.
 - In automated testing, your tests tell you whether it's good enough.